 10 Things You Should Know About Autoimmune Disease

 I started the symptoms of psoriatic arthritis at the age of 25.
 I didn’t get a proper diagnosis until 25 years later.
-I knew something was wrong with me, but I didn’t have a name for it and I couldn’t convince the doctors that this psoriatic disease wasn’t all in my head.
+I knew something was wrong with me, but I didn’t have a name for it, and I couldn’t convince the doctors that this psoriatic disease wasn’t all in my head.

-Trust me, it is so hard to get a doctor to see or feel what I was going through.
+Trust me, it was so hard to get a doctor to see or feel what I was going through.
 I could have pain so bad in my shoulders and hands and I would be given aspirin and told to get over it.

 Autoimmune?
 Yes.
 Diagnosis?
 No.